project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/55-john-kempf-forget-about-soil-focus-on-plant-health-instead.md

 ---
-title: 55 John Kempf, Forget about soil, Focus on plant health instead
+title: 55 John Kempf Forget About Soil Focus On Plant Health Instead
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2019-07-27)